Rokki-Khazratov/golang-scrapper/README.md

-# GoScraper: E-commerce Data Scraper with Gorilla Mux
+# GoScraper: E-commerce Data Scraper and API BUILDING with Gorilla Mux

 GoScraper is a powerful data scraper written in Golang, utilizing the Gorilla Mux library for seamless RESTful API development.
 This application is designed to scrape data from popular e-commerce websites and Apple dealers in Central Asia.
 It goes beyond the typical scraping process by extracting information directly from HTML sources, allowing you to build APIs and retrieve images.